FOSSEE/st-scripts/matrices/script.rst

 ..
 R30

-Inorder to find out the Frobenius norm of the matrix im5, we do,
+In order to find out the Frobenius norm of the matrix im5, we do,

 ..
 L30